edilio/programming-notes/cs2510/lectures-summary.md

 They show some other examples of aliasing.

-## Lecture 20: Lecture 20: Mutable data structures
+## Lecture 20: Mutable data structures

 Removing items from a `list`, `sentinels`, and `wrappers`